Updated June 10, 2026 by europeexplored

 Tags: 11th-century, 19th-century, castle, ceremonial-chambers, edward-iii, england, gothic-style, king-henry-ii, king-henry-iv, kings-st, longest-occupied-castle-in-europe, maintenance-work, medieval-castle, photographic-collection, relaxation, royal-archive, royal-family, several-times, st-george, tourist-destination, united-kingdom, west-of-london, william-the-conqueror, windsor-castle

-Predjamski Grad (Predjama Castle) is one of the most dramatic castles in the world — a Renaissance fortress built directly into the mouth of a vast limestone cave, 123 metres up a vertical cliff face in the Karst region of Slovenia, where it hangs impossibly from the rock like something from a fantasy novel, complete […]
+Predjamski Grad (Predjama Castle) is one of the most dramatic castles in the world, a Renaissance fortress built directly into the mouth of a vast limestone cave, 123 metres up a vertical cliff face in the Karst region of Slovenia, where it hangs impossibly from the rock like something from a fantasy novel, complete with […]

 Tags: 13th-century, 16th-century, alan-tam, armour-of-god, castle, cave, cave-mouth, communist-authorities, god-film, golden-harvest, gothic-style, jackie-chan, lola-forner, medieval-tournament, overhang, predjamski-grad, renaissance-castle, rosamund-kwan, second-world-war, slovenia, wedding-ceremony, world-war-ii, yugoslav